 The sign is of a high-quality appearance and the presence of more modern signage is also likely to improve this stretch of roadside.
-The introduction of an advertising panel is not deemed significantly detrimental to the visual amenities of the area and although a poster panel its display is limited due to its positioning in regards to the bus shelter.
-In regard to the previously refused application which was refused on visual amenity grounds that was for a double sized display which would therefore have been far more prominent in the street scene.
-Although located in greenspace as the signage faces into the shelter it won't have a visual impact upon it.
+The introduction of an advertising panel is not deemed significantly detrimental to the visual amenities of the area and although a poster panel its display is limited due to its positioning in relation to the bus shelter.
+Regarding the previously refused application which was refused on visual amenity grounds that was for a double sized display which would therefore have been far more prominent in the street scene.
+The adjacent petrol station features advertisements as well as illumination therefore the impact of the proposed panel is limited.
 On this basis the development is considered to be in line with Local Plan Policies GD1 and D1.